tofa-project/server-php/README.md

 ## PHP Adapter
 Use this package if you're developing web apps in PHP.
-It requires Composer.
+It requires:
+- Composer
+- PHP >=7.4 ( may work on >=7.2 as well)
+- ext-curl latest

 ## Include
 I did not add it to packagist yet.